skip to main content

 Paramount+ has some great original series like Star Trek: Picard and 1883, but the streaming service excels most in its handling of live sports.
 In order to get the most live sports coverage, though, you’ll first need the Paramount+ with SHOWTIME plan ($11.99 a month).

 With the higher-tier plan, you’ll be able to watch live SHOWTIME content and your local CBS affiliate within the Paramount+ app.
-This expands the app’s already strong roster of live sports, giving you complete access to NFL on CBS, Bellator MMA, and UEFA Champions League broadcasts.
+This expands the app’s already strong roster of live sports, giving you complete access to NFL on CBS, Bellator MMA, Serie A, and UEFA Champions League broadcasts.

 College basketball also runs rampant on Paramount+, but you’ll want to check out our How To Watch College Basketball guide for the complete lowdown on that.